materialsinnovation/pymks/INSTALLATION.md

 PyMKS can be used without [SfePy][sfepy], but many of the tests and examples require [SfePy][sfepy] to generate the sample data so it is a good idea to install it.
-It will be automatically installed with a Conda installation.
+[Sfepy][Sfepy] will install automatically with a Conda installation of PyMKS.

 To install [SfePy][sfepy] manually, use